DefinedSol/DefinedSol/README.md

-Currently a developer of a Sol`s RNG macro.
+Currently a developer of a Sol`s RNG macro MENU.

 THE SECOND WORKING MACRO!